Carroll School of Management

 Founded in 1938, Boston College’s Carroll School of Management educates undergraduate students for careers in the various disciplines of management, as well as graduate students and practitioners who seek deeper insights into a complex global economy.
 The School has a dual mission: to carry out both top-level teaching and cutting-edge research.
 It sees this mission as a collaborative effort among faculty, staff, and students, in engagement with alumni and other management practitioners.

 A Carroll School education is a lively blend of the liberal arts and the functional areas of management.
-Undergraduates are introduced to a broad slate of topics related to accounting, business analytics, finance, information systems, business law, marketing, and other disciplines.
+Undergraduates are introduced to a broad slate of topics related to accounting, business analytics, finance, business law, marketing, and other disciplines.
 But they are also encouraged to branch out and delve into subjects ranging from history and literature to natural science and the fine arts.
 Academic rigor and close interaction with faculty go hand in hand with this multidisciplinary approach.

 Situated within a Jesuit liberal arts university, the Carroll School helps its students cultivate the habits of intellectual discernment along with a commitment to service and the public good.
 There are numerous opportunities for students to apply their specialized knowledge to a vast array of human, social, and organizational challenges.

 In keeping with its philosophy of undergraduate management education, the Carroll School aims to:

 - Teach analytical reasoning, problem solving, and communication skills to create effective leaders.